• Recipes

 In addition to your pastry bag and tips, you may want to use a stand mixer with the dough hook to knead your dough easily.
 Otherwise, you can knead by hand.
 You'll also want to use either a nonstick pastry mat and rolling pin to roll out your dough.

-I recommend using a Dutch oven to fry your beignets, and you'll definitely want to use a candy thermometer or meat thermometer to make sure your oil is the right temperature.
+I recommend using a Dutch oven to fry your beignets, and you'll definitely want to use a cooking thermometer to make sure your oil is the right temperature.
 I love this thermometer because it has a little alarm that goes off once it gets to the right temperature.

 chocolate beignets new orleans